The World's Top-Selling Video Game Has a Cheating Problem - Slashdot

 100% game makers fault (Score:2)

-Lovely lunch in the park (Score:2)
+Lovely lunch in the park (Score:3)

 https://www.youtube.com/watch?... [youtube.com]